sammywachtel/datasage-the-ml-odyssey/README.md

 This tutorial consists of **22 modules** across **5 phases**, taking you from mathematical foundations to real-world deployment:

+---

+## 🚧 Development Status

+**Phase 01: Foundations** - Complete with all learning materials available.
+**Phases 02-05** - Currently under development.
+Additional materials will be added soon.

+---

 ### 📐 Phase 01: Foundations (Modules 01-05)
 **Mathematical and Programming Foundations**
 - **01. Linear Algebra**: Vectors, matrices, transformations - the geometric language of ML